 He’s baiting me, Siri thought, keeping her emotions in check.
 It was harder than she’d have thought.
 Focus.
 “Believing in Austre instead of your living Gods is not ignorance.
 After all, you’re the ones who abandoned your faith and looked toward an easier path.”

 Tridees shrugged.
-“We follow the God who came to protect us when your Austre--an unseen, unknown thing--abandoned us to war and the destroyer Klad.
+“We follow the God who came to protect us when your Austre--an unseen, unknown thing--abandoned us to war and to the destroyer Klad.
 Peacegiver.
 Do you know that there was another name for him, once?
 Warbreaker.
 A Returned who came back to life with a specific purpose--to stop the conflict between men, to bring peace again to Hallandren.”

 He glanced at her.
 “His name is holy.
 He is the one who gave us life, princess.
 And he really only asked one thing of us.
 To care for the power he gave up when he died.
 He gave it to us, to be held by the God King, should our God of Gods Return again and demand it.
 We couldn’t let it be used.
 We couldn’t let it be profaned.
 Not even by our God King.”